Many countries use the phrase rest area to describe what in Britain would be a service area.

 Todhills remained the country's only rest area until Leeming Bar joined it in 2014, soon followed by Scotch Corner.
 Both are survivors of the A1 which had been upgraded to a motorway, even though the former is a long distance from the nearest motorway junction and isn't clearly signed.

 Strictly speaking, Scotch Corner doesn't meet the standards required of a rest area as it doesn't have HGV parking, but understandably a decision was made to let this slide and simply warn HGVs that they couldn't stop there.
-Other than this, all three of the UK's motorway rest areas offer significant facilities; enough to qualify as a full motorway service area and with more on offer than some existing motorway service areas have.
+Other than this, all three of those offered significant facilities; enough to qualify as a full motorway service area and with more on offer than some existing motorway service areas have.
 Rest area status therefore appears to be being used with no apparent logic.

-This information was correct when the new road opened.
-Since then, Leeming Bar has significantly scaled back its operation, partly as a result of COVID-19 travel restrictions.
+Things have changed a little since then: Leeming Bar has significantly scaled back its operation, partly as a result of COVID-19 travel restrictions.
 It was only able to do this because it had been providing more than a rest area had ever needed to.
-This is therefore another fluke of history.
+This is therefore another fluke of history, but does show one benefit of rest area status for operators.

 The service areas on the A1(M) continue to keep planning departments up at night.
 Moto have now said they want to have both Scotch Corner and Leeming Bar changed from rest areas to service areas, but they seem to have suggested this can be done without making any changes to Leeming Bar.
 If this were to happen, it would again leave Todhills as the UK's only rest area, but it would also confirm that rest area status is meaningless and can just be changed on a whim.